 When combined with energy-efficient glass, aluminum windows are able to meet or exceed energy efficiency standards by providing excellent thermal and sound insulation thus easily outperforming more expensive wood and uPVC counterparts.
 Aluminum windows can easily achieve a significant boost in heat gain and loss through windows by nearly 60%.
 They are also an environmentally sustainable material with one of the highest recycling rates of any metal.

 Aluminum windows are significantly less expensive than wooden frames thus helping provide a great economical alternative for both commercial and private use.
 Moreover, they are easy to manufacture and the materials are quite affordable thus making them an ideal and cost-effective alternative for windows.

 Suggested Post: Advantages and Disadvantages of uPVC Doors and Windows

 Disadvantages of Aluminium Windows

 Most people find that aluminum is far less attractive than wooden windows.
 Wood is generally more aesthetically pleasing and tends to lend a more natural and refined look while aluminum can look inferior.
 It must be said, however, that aluminum can be customized to match any color or style.

 Oxidation and Corrosion

 Aluminum is a good thermal conductor which basically means that aluminum windows may not work well in cold climates as heat will be lost through the frame.
-Additionally, aluminum frames also permit for condensation or even frost to form on the interior surface of the window which and can pose a whole range of issues.
+Additionally, aluminum frames also permit condensation or even frost to form on the interior surface of the window which can pose a whole range of issues.

 Suggested Post: Pros and Cons of Fiberglass windows